GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/permissions-policy/index.md

 #### The header origin list must be combined with the allow attribute in the iframe tag

-* WIth Feature Policy, you were able to enable the feature to a cross-origin frame by either adding the origin to the header origin list or adding an allow attribute to the iframe tag.
-With Permissions Policy, if you add a cross-origin to the origin list, the iframe tag for that origin must include the allow attribute.
+With Feature Policy, you could add the feature to a cross-origin frame by either adding the origin to the header origin list or adding an `allow` attribute to the iframe tag.
+With Permissions Policy, if you add a cross-origin frame to the origin list, the iframe tag for that origin must include the `allow` attribute.
-* If the response does not contain a Permissions Policy header, the origin list is considered to have the default value of `*`, and just adding the allow attribute to the iframe allows access to the feature.
+If the response does not contain a Permissions Policy header, the origin list is considered to have the default value of `*.
+Adding the `allow` attribute to the iframe allows access to the feature.

-* Therefore, it is recommended that the Permissions Policy header is explicitly set in the response, so that cross-origin iframes that are not listed in the origin list will be blocked from accessing the feature even with an allow attribute in the tag.
+Therefore, we recommend developers explicitly set the Permissions Policy header in the response, so that cross-origin iframes which aren't listed in the origin list are blocked from accessing this feature, even if `allow` is present.

 Feature Policy can still be used after Chrome 88, but it acts as an alias for Permissions Policy.
 Other than the syntax, there is no difference in logic between the two.
 If both Permissions Policy and Feature Policy are used together, the Permissions Policy header will have higher priority, and will overwrite the value provided from the Feature Policy header.

-## Usage
+## How do I use Permissions Policy? {: #usage }

 ### Quick overview